syrkis/virian.org/src/posts/miiii.typ

 == Mechanistic Interpretability (MI)<mi>

-MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose", style:"american-psychological-association") explored different definitions of interpretability in this context.
+MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose", style: "american-psychological-association") explored different definitions of interpretability in this context.
 MI can be contrasted with other forms of interpretability, such as feature importance analysis; while feature importance measures correlations between inputs and outputs (e.g., red pixels correlating with "rose" classifications), MI aims to understand how the model actually processes information (i.e., the mechanism).

 // TODO MAKE SURE YOU USE TERMINOLOGY LATER !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Methods and tools used so far in MI include: Activation visualization across ordered samples; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits. #cite(<conmy2023>, form: "prose", style:"american-psychological-association") even successfully automate circuit#footnote[In the context of MI, "circuit" refers to a subgraph of a neural network that performs a particular function.] discovery.
+Methods and tools used so far in MI include: Activation visualization across ordered samples; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits. #cite(<conmy2023>, form: "prose", style: "american-psychological-association") even successfully automate circuit#footnote[In the context of MI, "circuit" refers to a subgraph of a neural network that performs a particular function.] discovery.
 Many reverse engineering methods from other fields, such as computational neuroscience or signal processing, almost certainly have their uses here as well.

 // #cite(<weiss2021>, form: "prose", style:"american-psychological-association")'s RASP language demonstrates how architectural constraints can be made explicit, helping researchers "think like a transformer" by expressing computation in terms of the architecture's native operations (attention as reduction, MLP as mapping).
 Current research is being done (CITE GROW AI?) into how to grow and merge neural network models, indicating a potential for composition of networks, with "modules" fulfilling certain properties.